PrEP and sexually transmitted infections

 • Diagnoses of most STIs have been increasing since then, beginning well before the advent of PrEP.

-• In recent years, diagnoses of three STIs – HPV/genital warts (due to vaccination), hepatitis B (due to vaccination and treatment), and HIV itself (for many reasons) have declined, but all others continue to rise.
+• In recent years, there have been declines in the incidence of HPV/genital warts (due to vaccination), hepatitis B (mainly due to vaccination), hepatitis C (due to treatment) and HIV (due to treatment and PrEP), but other STIs continue to rise.

-• We will look below at the reasons for this, and whether PrEP contributes to the increases in the most recent years.
+• We will look below at the reasons for the rise in bacterial STIs, and whether PrEP contributes to the increases in the most recent years.

 Behaviour change and condom use